SaboorSohaib/Book-an-appointment-back-end/README.md

 # 📖 World Vision Clinic <a name="about-project"></a>

-This is a full-stack project.
-In which you can register yourself create a doctor, book an appointment with the docotor, see all appiontmnets, delete a doctor(s).
+> This is a full-stack project.
+You can register yourself create a doctor, book an appointment with the doctor, see all appointments, and delete a doctor(s).

 ## 🛠 Built With <a name="built-with"></a>